ScrumFacilitators/measuringoutcome-en/README.md

 *There is a 0,000001% chance that you will come up with a better design.
 If this is the case, do feel free to change it.
 We would love it if you could mention us 👍

 ***

+##Questions/ideas/etc

+If you have facilitation ideas, questions on the material or anything else related to this game, feature requests...
+Please let us know!
+Log an issue on Github, or contact us through one of the many media we're active on.

 Have fun!
 Greetings from the Scrum Facilitators crew